HTWDD-RN/lora-meshtastic/Reichweite.md

 https://www.heywhatsthat.com

-Certainly!
 Let's consider a simplified example of a LoRa link budget for a point-to-point communication link.
 Please note that real-world scenarios are more complex and involve additional factors, but this example should provide a basic understanding:

 1. **Transmit Power (Tx Power):** Let's assume the transmitter has a power output of 20 dBm.